clean/phpdoc-md/docs/BasicClass.md

 public __construct (array $options)
 ```

-Constructs an object
+Constructs an object of some specific type with certain unspoken defaults.

 **Parameters**

 * `(array) $options`
-: options
+: the user's desired settings for the object being
+created.

 **Return Values**